 Refugee Empowerment Program: Adult Acclimation

-Volunteers will empower and educate adult refugees by teaching English as a second language, pre-GED classes, as well as basic math and citizenship preparedness.
-This program serves as a full-circle movement for the Jr League as the League was originally founded with the idea of improving conditions for immigrants arriving in New York City in the early 1900s.
+JLM volunteers will empower and educate adult refugees by teaching English as a second language, pre-GED classes, as well as basic math and citizenship preparedness.
+For adult refugees, learning English is one of the most important steps they must take upon arriving in the U.S. JLM volunteers work in small groups and directly interact with the refugees while helping with the provided ESL curriculum.
+This program serves as a full-circle movement for the Junior League, as the organization was originally founded with the idea of improving conditions for immigrants arriving in New York City in the early 1900s.

 Community Assistance Fund